tbuyus/EnglishPAbjad/README.md

 * perverse
 lack of consistent phonetic regularity (of symbol -> sound, and sound-> to symbol)
 * verbose
- a word of [5 letters](http://answers.yahoo.com/question/index?qid=20080526032554AAB28AF) specifies (26x26x26x26x26) nearly 12 million combinations which is inefficient encoding of vocabulary sizes which rarely exceed 100 thousand words
+ a word of [5 letters <sup>on the authority of bruhaha, barbara, and shane</sup>](http://answers.yahoo.com/question/index?qid=20080526032554AAB28AF) specifies (26x26x26x26x26) nearly 12 million combinations which is inefficient encoding of vocabulary sizes which rarely exceed 100 thousand words

 ###Just TOTALLY [FUBAR](http://en.wikipedia.org/wiki/FUBAR#FUBAR)